“Moses doesn’t like this. Moses doesn’t like this one bit…*“

 If you don’t believe me, read the Wikipedia plot summary of the movie yourself.
 You’ll see that the mere summary alone is much longer than the Bible account.
 For another thing, you’ll see that the movie included a whole lot of drama that the Bible doesn’t even infer.

 You’ll see things like Moses growing up to be a winning Egyptian diplomat, and general.
 (As in “winning a war with Ethiopia.”)
 Then too there’s the torrid love affair between Moses and Nefretiri.
-(Played by a very hot Anne Baxter, as seen at left.)
+(Played by a very hot Anne Baxter.)

 The movie also had Moses meeting “the stone-cutter Joshua.”